HirokiHamaguchi/latexlint/README.md

 * `Fritz-John` (optimization, name of a person)
 * todo: add more exceptions

 We also should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
-A lot of bibtex files follow this rule.
+A lot of BibTeX files follow this rule.
 We do not detect this because it might be just a subtraction.

 We use the Regex `[A-Z][a-zA-Z]*[a-z]`, consisting of an uppercase letter, zero or more letters, and a lowercase letter.
-We assume that this represents a name of a person.
+We assume that this represents someone's name.

 ### LLEqnarray